zoranbosnjak/asterix-tool/ast-tool-py/README.md

 - simple integration with other standard command line tools via stdin/stdout
 - user defined asterix data processing with custom script

+**Note**: The `libasterix` module contain huge generated python module.
+If asterix related features are not required (for example for UDP data forwarding only) and the startup time is an issue, it can be reduced significantly by using `--fast-startup` argument.
+The same applies for python `scapy` module, used for `pcap` file format.

 ## Installation and upgrade

 Install/upgrade from python package index: